grdw/grdw/_posts/2021-10-25-project-euler-14-longest-collatz-sequence.md

 This produces a chain of 10 numbers.
 The idea is to write a program that tests which number, up to 1.000.000, produces the longest chain.

 **How to determine the length of a chain?**
 The first step in this problem is to determine the length of a chain.
-I'm using a very TDD approach so the first thing I write is this:
+I'm using a TDD approach, so the first thing I write is this:

 ```rust
 fn chain_length(n: i32) -> i32 {